** Welcome to the Havering Astronomical Society's 30th Anniversary year! **

 Young Astronomers

 Our YA Group is for children, aged 8-16, interested in space and astronomy.
 We hold a wide range of talks and activities, with opportunities for stargazing.
-We had a great visit to Bayfordbury Observatory in November.
+We plan to visit the National Space Centre (Leicester), in October (also for adult members - NB: members only).
 See our YA page for info and photos about our meetings and activities.

 ACTIVITIES AND INFORMATION - CLICK ON THUMBNAILS BELOW FOR FURTHER DETAILS!